Blackshades

 Blackshades is a malicious trojan horse used by hackers to control infected computers remotely.
 The malware targets computers using operating systems based on Microsoft Windows.
 According to US officials, over 500,000 computer systems have been infected worldwide with the software.

-In 2014, the United States Federal Bureau of Investigation (FBI) arrested hundreds of people who had Blackshade in their computer.
+In 2014, the United States Federal Bureau of Investigation (FBI) arrested hundreds of people who had Blackshades in their computer.
 Before the FBI crackdown, Blackshades was sold for US$40 on Hack Forums, and reportedly generated US$350,000 in sales.

 Functionality

 Blackshades infects computer systems by downloading onto a victim's computer when the victim accesses a malicious webpage (sometimes downloading onto the victim's computer without the victim's knowledge, known as a drive-by download) or through external storage devices, such as USB flash drives.
-Blackshades has the ability to infect and hack multiple computers from the release of a bait that the hacker can make use of, an improved version of blackshades was released shortly after the original release of the primary version, when hacking organizations like BoramLab and Cyber-Sec, decided to develop special features for coupling to the software such as undetectability, DDoS / TCP Flood, and backdoor persistence features.
+Blackshades has the ability to infect and hack multiple computers from the release of a bait that the hacker can make use of, an improved version of Blackshades was released shortly after the original release of the primary version, when hacking organizations like BoramLab and Cyber-Sec, decided to develop special features for coupling to the software such as undetectability, DDoS / TCP Flood, and backdoor persistence features.

 Blackshades can reportedly be used remotely to access an infected computer without authorization.
 Blackshades allows hackers to perform many actions on an infected computer remotely without authorization, including the ability to: